 An SNC, whether embedded or standalone.
-The Scalar i2000 is not and does not contain an appliance.
-The Scalar 100 contains an embedded appliance.
+For example, the Scalar i2000 is not and does not contain an appliance, but the Scalar 100 contains an embedded appliance.
 The Pathlight 5000 is a standalone appliance.

 ATAC

 ADIC Technical Assistance Center.
 The ADIC customer help desk.